Coda-Coda/Crowdfunding/README.md

-# Dev Setup for DeepSEA Smart Contract Development
+# A Crowdfunding Smart Contract and Correctness Proof

+Making use of the DeepSEA system, this repository demonstrates proving the correctness of a crowdfunding smart contract.
+This is a **work in progress**.

 ## Using this repository - Please read this